Balancing permuted copies of multigraphs and integer matrices

 It follows that $\mathbf{a}$ equals $n(n-1)$ times the test vector in Theorem~\ref{thm:matrices}, and thus $\bal(A) \mid n(n-1)$. \end{proof}

-Corollary~\ref{cor:bound} is obvious for prime powers $n$, by indexing entries with a finite field and summing over the group of affine transformations.
-It is not clear if a direct argument for this bound exists in general.
+For prime powers $n$, there is a na\"ive proof of Corollary~\ref{cor:bound}.
+Simply index entries with a finite field and sum over the group of affine transformations.
+It is not clear if such a direct argument for this bound exists for general $n$.